bbalog87/catfish-genome/gap_work.md

 ```

 So I am now very sure about the exact position of the gap in the scaffold 1.
-In conclusion we have 531 N that were inseted in the scaffold1 from 35921823 to 35922323.
+In conclusion we have 531 Ns that were inserted in the scaffold1 from 35921823 to 35922323.